Ryan McMahon Preview, Player Props: Rockies vs. Rays

 Ryan McMahon At The Plate

-- McMahon has 112 hits and an OBP of .335, both of which are best among Colorado hitters this season.
+- McMahon leads Colorado with 113 hits and an OBP of .336 this season.

-- Among qualified hitters in MLB play, his batting average ranks 88th, his on-base percentage ranks 60th, and he is 45th in the league in slugging.
+- He ranks 89th in batting average, 55th in on base percentage, and 50th in slugging among the qualified hitters in baseball.

-- McMahon will look to extend his five-game hitting streak.
-He's batting .333 with two homers over the course of his last games.
+- McMahon enters this game on a six-game hitting streak.
+In his last outings, he's hitting .250 with one homer.

-- In 33.9% of his games this year, McMahon has had at least one RBI.
-He's picked up more than one in 12.7% and driven in three or more of his team's runs in seven contests.
+- In 33.6% of his games this season, McMahon has tallied at least one RBI.
+In 15 of those games (12.6%) he recorded two or more RBI, while accounting for three or more of his team's runs in seven contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.